-This Smoked Meatloaf is an unusual and simply delicious version of a classic favorite.
-Made with a mixture of ground beef, pork, and turkey, roasted red bell peppers, sweet onion, and saltines, it will be your go-to recipe for an easy meatloaf!
+Smoked Meatloaf is an unusual and simply delicious version of a classic favorite.
+So easy to make from a mixture of ground beef, pork, and turkey with a BBQ sauce topping!

 Smoked Meatloaf is the only way I will ever eat meatloaf.
 If it's not smoked, then I'm not eating it.

 However, my extreme hatred towards meatloaf took a drastic U-turn one summer weekend, when J wanted a meatloaf and I wanted to smoke something on the grill.